arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 - User: A user watches YouTube on devices such as a computer, mobile phone, or smart

 TV.
-- Load balancer: A load balancer evenly distributes requests among API servers.
+- #load_balancer: A #load_balancer evenly distributes requests among API servers.
 - API servers: All user requests go through API servers except video streaming.
 - Metadata DB: Video metadata are stored in Metadata DB.
 It is sharded and replicated to meet performance and high availability requirements.